AllSky7 Sensor Board Manual (Rev 1.1)

 The sensor board consists of the following hardware components:

-1. Raspberry Pi Pico RP2040-ETH micro-controller with CH9120 Ethernet chip and USB-C connector
+1. Raspberry Pi Pico RP2040-ETH micro-controller with CH9120 Ethernet chip and USB-C port

 2. Internal temperature and humidity sensor